 The East Side Recycling Center, located at 2401 Scott Blvd.
-SE, is a site for citizens to reuse and recycle materials and to learn about waste reduction, stormwater, energy and green building.
+SE, is a site for the public to reuse and recycle materials and to learn about waste reduction, stormwater, energy and green building.
 The City also hosts two local non-profit agencies that play a role in waste reduction in the community.
 The Environmental Education Center is certified LEED Platinum by the U.S. Green Building Council.

 Looking for a speaker to talk about waste reduction or recycling?
 Or maybe your class or group would like to take a tour of the East Side Recycling Center.
 Each year, landfill staff members talk to thousands of people about what we do at the landfill and at East Side Recycling Center and how residents can reduce their waste.
 Watch for us at Earth Day celebrations, Rummage in the Ramp, Farmers Market, the Iowa City Public Library and more!
 If you would like someone to talk to your group or set up a landfill or East Side Recycling Center tour, contact Recycling Coordinator Jennifer Jordan.